Amnesiac (album): Release

-Radiohead reworked "Pulk/Pull Revolving Doors" and "Like Spinning Plates" for a computer-animated music video directed by Johnny Hardstaff.
+Radiohead reworked "Pulk/Pull Revolving Doors" and "Like Spinning Plates" for a computer-animated video directed by Johnny Hardstaff.
 The video premiered on November 29, 2001, at an animation festival at the Centre For Contemporary Arts, Glasgow.
-It features imagery of killer whales swimming under UV light, a machine taking shape, and conjoined babies spinning in a centrifuge.
+It features imagery of killer whales swimming under UV light, a machine taking shape and conjoined babies spinning in a centrifuge.
 The video received little airplay from MTV, who felt it was "of a sensitive nature" and would only broadcast it with a warning.
 Hardstaff said: "The irony is that you can't move on MTV for bland R&B and the empty boasts of 'artists' effectively fixated with their own flaccid showbiz cocks, but any piece of film with an ounce of real emotion isn't going to get seen."

-Radiohead first performed Amnesiac songs on the Kid A tour, which began in June 2000.
-Radiohead performed the electronic tracks using rock instrumentation; for example, Yorke performed "Like Spinning Plates" as a piano ballad.
-On 10 June 2001, Radiohead recorded a concert for a special hour-long episode of the BBC show Later... with Jools Holland, including a performance of "Life in a Glasshouse" with the Humphrey Lyttelton Band.
-The Amnesiac tour began on 18 June, incorporating Radiohead's first North American tour in three years.
-Recordings from the Kid A and Amnesiac tours are included on I Might Be Wrong: Live Recordings, released in November 2001.

-Sales

-Amnesiac debuted at number one on the UK Albums Chart.
-On the US Billboard 200, it debuted at number two, with sales of 231,000, surpassing the 207,000 first-week sales of Kid A. It was certified gold by the Recording Industry Association of Japan for shipments of 100,000 copies across Japan.
-By October 2008, Amnesiac had sold more than 900,000 copies worldwide.
-In July 2013, it was certified platinum in the UK for sales of more than 300,000.